scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   When adding an hvcurve point into an existing spline it behaved like a curved point and laid parallel to the spline rather than being either horiz or vert.
-    -   FontForge uses floats (which have \~24 bits of precision internally) to represent coordinates.
+    -   websharpstudios uses floats (which have \~24 bits of precision internally) to represent coordinates.
 Type2 fonts use a 16.16 fixed notation, which means that we only represent coordinates
         \<256 accurately.
 This will cause slight errors during output